landicefu/divide-and-conquer-mcp-server/README.md

 Returns a summary of the checklist with completion status.
 Context information is intentionally excluded from the summary to save context window space.

+### `get_current_task_details`

+Retrieves details of the current task (first uncompleted task) with full context, along with all other tasks with limited fields.
+For the current task, all fields including context are included.
+For other tasks, only task, detailed_description, and done status are included (context is excluded).
+This is the recommended tool to use when working with tasks.

 ## Usage Examples

 ### Initializing a Complex Task